castleproject/Windsor/docs/basic-tutorial.md

 }
 ```

 If you set a breakpoint in the constructor of main, you will see the dependencies are defined.
 The code we implemented never created instances of dependency1 or dependency2.
 Windsor did this for us.
-The AddComponent methods perform the wireup for the application.

 ## Conclusion